 This is a survey course for non-majors to study mechanics, heat, electricity, magnetism, light, and nuclear physics.
 Note: Some mechanical engineering programs will accept the course ENGR 1201 for transfer credit and as applicable to the engineering major, while others will accept the course for transfer credit only.
 The student is advised to check with the school to which he or she wants to transfer for specific applicability of this course to the engineering major.
-(3 lecture hours per week) Prerequisite: MATH 0312 and READ 0310.
+(3 lecture hours per week) Prerequisite: MATH 0312 and DIRW/DIRR 0310 or READ 0310.
 [CB 40.0801.5303]

-PHYS 1401

-College Physics I
+PHYS 1401 College Physics I (4 credits)

 This introductory course continues the study of mechanics, heat, electricity, magnetism, light, and nuclear physics.
 (3 lecture and 3 laboratory hours per week).
-Prerequisite: MATH 2412, READ 0310.
+Prerequisite: MATH 2412, DIRW/DIRR 0310 or READ 0310.
 [CB40.0801.5303]

-PHYS 1402

-College Physics II (4 credits)
+PHYS 1402 College Physics II (4 credits)

 This introductory course continues the study of mechanics, heat, electricity, magnetism, light, and nuclear physics.
 (3 lecture and 3 laboratory hours per week).
 Prerequisite: PHYS 1401.
-[CB40.0801.5303]

-PHYS 1403

-Planetary Astronomy (4 credits)
+PHYS 1403 Planetary Astronomy (4 credits)